 We popped ours on a warm windowsill and the girls could see the plants growing and the water cycling around the bottle:

-South America: Columbia – In the Kitchen
+South America: Colombia – In the Kitchen

 The girls helped Gary to make the following:

-South America: Columbian Paper Doll Art
+South America: Colombian Paper Doll Art

 I gave the girls a blank card doll and a selection of material to create their own Colombian dress up dolls: